UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

 toc_rootlink: Users
 toc_sub1: How To
-toc_sub2: Create a Virtual Machine from a disk snapshot
+toc_sub2: Create a VM from a Disk Snapshot
 toc_sub3:
 toc_sub4:
-toc_title: Create a virtual machine from a disk snapshot - Portal
+toc_title: Create a VM from a disk snapshot - Portal
-toc_fullpath: Users/How To/Create a Virtual Machine from disk snapshot/azs-how-create-vm-from-snapshot-portal.md
+toc_fullpath: Users/How To/Create a VM from a Disk Snapshot/azs-how-create-vm-from-snapshot-portal.md
 toc_mdlink: azs-how-create-vm-from-snapshot-portal.md
 ---